What does an Integration Architect do? Michal will tell you

-Michal joined msg life Slovakia more than half a year ago, during the strict pandemic measures.
-Despite slight fears of being trained into the project, his onboarding went beyond expectations and thanks to helpful colleagues from the developers and testers Michal quickly got used to his new job.
-Are you interested in working as a Non-Life Insurance Integration Architect?
-Read the interview to find out more.
+Michal joined msg life Slovakia more than half a year ago, during the period of strict pandemic measures.
+Despite his slight fears, the onboarding went beyond expectations and thanks to his helpful fellow developers and testers, Michal got used to his new job very quickly.
+Are you interested in working as a non-life insurance integration architect?
+Read this interview to find out more.

 How long have you been with msg life Slovakia?

-“In the usual way, when I was younger I was interested in computers, games and everything around, so the choice of college was obvious.
-Later on, my career was profiled from developer towards release management, integration and architecture.”
+The most common way.
+When I was young, I was interested in computers, games and everything around it, so it was easy for me to choose a university.
+Later on, my career evolved from a developer towards release management, integration and architecture.

 What attracted you to working at msg life Slovakia?
 Why did you choose us?